 Why are there no primers to neuro, obsgyne, peds, and psych, etc. to help me for my pre-clerkship rotations?

 There are already dedicated courses and curricular time in the medical school (i.e. Course 5, Course 6, and Course 7) to teach this material.
-The purpose of Intro to Clinical Practice is to provide learners with foundational, practical knowledge and skills to help medical students be effective junior clinicians from two key perspectives—patient safety and their own safety.
+The purpose of Intro to Clinical Practice is to provide learners with foundational, practical knowledge and skills to help medical students be effective junior clinicians in any specialty.
 It is the responsibility of students to do additional self-learning in topics of further interest to them.